-Director of the Office of the College Chaplains
+Director of the Chaplains Office

 Fr.
 Jim Hayes, S.J.

 Fr.
 James Hayes, S.J. graduated from Holy Cross in 1972, served for three years in the U.S. Navy and entered the Jesuits in August 1975.
-Father Hayes has a master's degree in philosophy from Gonzaga University, a Master of Divinity from Regis College of the University of Toronto, a Licentiate degree in Theology from the Jesuit School of Theology in Berkeley, and a master's in pastoral counseling from Loyola College of Maryland.
-Father Hayes spent four years in Jamaica teaching and doing pastoral ministry.
-He served as chaplain at Fairfield University from 1987-1992, and Associate Chaplain at Holy Cross from 1995-1999.
-From 1999-2004 Father Hayes was director of vocations for the Society of Jesus of New England.
-Father Hayes is the founder and first chair of the College's Mission and Identity Committee.
+Fr.
+Hayes has a master's degree in philosophy from Gonzaga University, a Master of Divinity from Regis College of the University of Toronto, a Licentiate degree in Theology from the Jesuit School of Theology in Berkeley, and a master's in pastoral counseling from Loyola College of Maryland.
+Fr.
+Hayes spent four years in Jamaica teaching and doing pastoral ministry.
+He served as chaplain at Fairfield University from 1987-1992, and associate chaplain at Holy Cross from 1995-1999.
+From 1999-2004, Fr.
+Hayes was director of vocations for the Society of Jesus of New England.
+Fr.
+Hayes is the founder and first chair of the College's Mission and Identity Committee.

 Marty Kelly is a native of Worcester.
 Marty began his work at Holy Cross in 2007 after various experiences in parish, high school, and college ministry.
 Marty's primary responsibility is to advise Student Programs for Urban Development (SPUD), which facilitates student engagement with our neighbors in Worcester through both direct service and social action.
-The SPUD program includes more than 600 committed students and serves over 40 diverse sites in Worcester.
+The SPUD program includes more than 500 committed students and serves over 40 diverse sites in Worcester.

 Marty is a graduate of Stonehill College and holds a master's degree in theological studies from Weston Jesuit School of Theology.
 He is married to Meg Fox-Kelly, and they have three sons: Kieran, Sean, and Conor.